Stephen Leacock Building, Room 713

 Office: Leacock 732

-Gender, Work, Culture, Citizenship and Political Economy, Development, Qualitative Methods, Central and East European Societies.
+Gender, Work, Culture, Development, Law, Public Policy, Qualitative Methods, European Union, Central and East European Societies.

 Weiner, Elaine.
 2007.
 Market Dreams: Gender, Class, and Capitalism in the Czech Republic.
 Ann Arbor: University of Michigan Press.